 After the initial infection with herpes simplex virus has happened, the virus goes through three stages.

 Incubation period: For herpes simplex virus type-1, the amount of time between first contact with the virus and the appearance of symptoms is 2 to 12 days.
-For most people the average is about 4 days.
+For most people the average is about 4 days, BUT this can vary a lot.

 Before the sores appear, most sufferers of tongue herpes will get a tingling or itching sensation at the site of infection.
 Then, clusters of blisters will appear.
 The blisters break down rapidly and look like tiny, shallow, gray ulcers on a red base.
 After a few days they become crusted or scabbed and look dry and yellow.